• • 3 min read

 Examples of Brain Tank marketing agency projects

-What helps you to cooperate with international companies?
+What helps you cooperate with international companies?

 Creativity or budget — which is more important for brand launch?

-The aim of the budget is to show the importance of a certain product to the audience.
-If we have a great product with amazing features, but we don’t have a way to talk about it, nothing happens.
+The point of the budget is to convey the importance of a certain product to the audience If we have a great product with amazing features, but no way to talk about it, nothing happens.
 If we talk about a product that does nothing and affects nothing, nothing will happen either.
-These are all parallel entities that need to be taken into account, because nothing will work without a budget as well as without a good idea.
+These are all parallel factors you have to take into account, because nothing will work without a budget or without a good idea.

-A task that is highly fragmented into parts is unmanageable,
+A task that is highly fragmented into parts is unmanageable, and one that is excessively generalized is unimplementable

 Does remote work affect team productivity?